Francis Fontan Fund | MSTCVS Quality and Outcomes Fellowship 2022

-EACTS is proud to announce that this year’s prestigious Francis Fontan Fund Quality & Outcomes Fellowship, in conjunction with the Michigan Society of Thoracic and Cardiovascular Surgeons (MSTCVS), is now open for applications.
-This four- or six-month placement in one of the world’s leading centres of excellence offers the successful candidate a unique, career-enhancing training opportunity.
+EACTS is proud to announce that this year’s prestigious Francis Fontan Fund Quality & Outcomes Fellowship, in conjunction with the Michigan Society of Thoracic and Cardiovascular Surgeons (MSTCVS), will open for applications on 1 July.
+This six-month placement in one of the world’s leading centres of excellence offers the successful candidate a unique, career-enhancing training opportunity.

 Fellowship: Francis Fontan Fund | MSTCVS Quality and Outcomes Fellowship